 I’m not going to deny that I am an avid Instagram user.
 To date, I’ve shared over 430 photos with my friends from all around the world and I log onto Instagram a number of times per day.

-I’m not the only one who is hooked on to this network though; there are over 80 million users registered on Instagram as of this point of time and I believe that they are the network to watch this year (along with Google+).
+I’m not the only one who is hooked on to this network though; there are over 1 billion users registered on Instagram, and globally it is considered the second largest social network after Facebook.

 I wrote an article on iStrategyConference on how businesses can build a following on Instagram and one of the recommended tips I mentioned was to organize a contest.

 If you’re planning on running a contest on Instagram, here are a couple of tips on what you need to get started.

 Before your organize any social media contest, always start with a goal in mind.
 What are you trying to achieve?
 Increase followers?
 Increase sales?
 Increase awareness?